quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 The `connection_id_updated` event is viewed from the perspective of the endpoint applying the new ID.
-As such, when the endpoint receives a new connection ID from the peer, it will see the dst_ fields are set.
-When the endpoint updates its own connection ID (e.g., NEW_CONNECTION_ID frame), it logs the src_ fields.
+As such, when the endpoint receives a new connection ID from the peer, the owner field will be "remote".
+When the endpoint updates its own connection ID, the owner field will be "local".

 ~~~ cddl
 ConnectivityConnectionIDUpdated = {